Although a lesser known symptom of the menopause, dental problems are actually fairly common.

 A time-honoured form of Ayurveda medicine, oil pulling is a very effective way of detoxifying your mouth.
 Read more here.

 Your daily dose of coffee might do more harm than just stain your teeth.
-Caffeine can worsen estrogen imbalances in your body, making menopausal symptoms worse.
+Caffeine can worsen oestrogen imbalances in your body, making menopausal symptoms worse.
 On top of that, that extra bit of sugar you might have with your coffee can damage or rot your teeth.

 Try not to stress.